Influencer/google-books-search-promise/README.md

   options {
     offset : '(Number) Offset number for pagination'
-    limit: '(Number) The maximum number of entries to return. must be between 1 and 40' }
+    limit: '(Number) The maximum number of entries to return. must be between 1 and 40'
+    langRestrict: Language code you wish to restrict your search to(en, fr).
+This option is NOT required.
+  }
 ```